Andrew Danbray-20 November 1372

 Another voice, from outside of the pools of light created by the candles.

-‘And you have other examples of how she uses her influence?’
+‘What exactly do you mean?
+Have you other examples of how she uses her influence?’

 ‘John Wycliffe.’
 Andrew shifted in his seat.
 ‘It is difficult to call Wycliffe a heretic, not least because he has the support of the ubiquitous Lancaster, but he was instrumental in refusing to pay the Pope the yearly tribute.
 If you listen to him talk as opposed to read what he writes, it is clear he does not regard the Pope as the true successor of Christ and he believes that the Church and its clerics should give away all its wealth.’